Aliases for NPM1 Gene

 GeneCards Summary for NPM1 Gene

 NPM1 (Nucleophosmin (Nucleolar Phosphoprotein B23, Numatrin)) is a Protein Coding gene.
-Diseases associated with NPM1 include leukemia, acute myeloid and lymphomatoid papulosis.
-Among its related pathways are DNA Damage and Tyrosine Kinases / Adaptors.
+Diseases associated with NPM1 include Leukemia, Acute Myeloid and Lymphomatoid Papulosis.
+Among its related pathways are TNF Signaling (sino) and Gene Expression.
 GO annotations related to this gene include nucleic acid binding and protein homodimerization activity.
 An important paralog of this gene is NPM2.